A Week in Ladakh: High Passes, Monastery Mornings, and Learning to Breathe Again

 But standing at Pangong at 3AM, watching the Milky Way with nothing between you and the sky, you understand what all the discomfort was for.

-Total budget for 7 days: approximately 22,000 INR ($264).
-For a different Rajasthani desert experience, consider Jaisalmer and its golden fort.
-Or head south to Kerala for tropical contrast. including accommodation, food, transport, and permits.
+A 7-day budget lands around 22,000 INR ($264), including accommodation, food, transport, and permits.
 That's $38 per day for one of the most extraordinary landscapes on the planet.